 This DIY Wonder Woman costume project is almost done!
 Take some scrap leather and two leather belts to make the rope and sword harness.

-Remove the buckle on the first belt, wrap it over the shoulder and under the opposite arm, and glue the ends together.
+Remove the buckle from the first belt, wrap it over the shoulder and under the opposite arm, and glue the ends together.

-For the second belt which is also suns buckle, glue it to the center of the front of the other belt and have it wrapped underneath the other arm and attached to the center of the back.
+For the second belt, glue it to the centerthe other belt, wrap it underneath the other arm and attach it to the center of the back.
 From here, use Velcro to add a leather strap to the harness to serve as the rope holster.
 Add a sword holster on the back.
-In this DIY Wonder Woman costume project, the sword being used costs $10 but you can use any sword of your choice—just make sure that it’s neither too big nor too small.
-Coat the sword’s handle with a gold paint.
-Use a strip of leather on the bottom and the top part of the harness.
+In this DIY Wonder Woman costume project, the sword used cost $10 but you can use any sword of your choice—just make sure that it’s an adequate size.
+Coat the sword’s handle with gold paint.
+Use a strip of leather for the bottom and the top parts of the harness.
 This holds the sword in place perfectly.

 8. DIY Wonder Woman Costume Design – Details

-Finally, regardless who you’re trying to portray when participating in a Cosplay Convention or Halloween, just like other outfits, this DIY Wonder Woman costume deserves some detailing to make it appear worn in and authentic.
+Finally, just like other outfits, this DIY Wonder Woman costume deserves some detailing to make it appear worn in and authentic.

-Use multiple 3D paints, gold paints, and paint pens to give every gold part of this costume some details.
-Detailing will make this DIY Wonder Woman costume a lot like aged metal instead of foam glued together!
+Use multiple 3D paints, gold paints, and paint pens to give every gold part of this costume some detail.
+Detailing will make this DIY Wonder Woman costume look a lot like aged metal instead of foam glued together!

 If learning how to make this DIY Wonder Woman costume project via a YouTube video is more your style, check out the video tutorial below!

 Could you have done this DIY Wonder Woman costume project in a different way?
-What are the modifications you could think of to enhance it?
+What are the modifications you can think of to enhance it?